hwdsl2/setup-ipsec-vpn/README.md

 <details>
 <summary>
-Click here to see the VPN setup scripts in action (terminal recording).
+Click here to see the VPN scripts in action (terminal recording).
 </summary>

-**Note:** This terminal recording is for demonstration purposes only.
-VPN credentials in this recording are NOT valid.
+**Note:** This recording is for demonstration purposes only.
+VPN credentials in this recording are **NOT** valid.
 <p align="center"><img src="docs/images/script-demo.svg"></p>
 </details>

-For other installation options and how to set up VPN clients, read the sections below.
+A pre-built [Docker image](https://github.com/hwdsl2/docker-ipsec-vpn-server) is also available.
+For other installation options and client setup, read the sections below.

 \* A dedicated server or virtual private server (VPS).
 OpenVZ VPS is not supported.